-It's true, sugar is not used in this recipe, but no worries - it's not sweetened with anything artificial.
-Maple syrup and strawberries make this Strawberry Rhubarb Compote sugar-free while providing wonderful flavors.
+It's true, processed white sugar is not used in this recipe, but no worries - it's not sweetened with anything artificial.
+Maple syrup and strawberries make this Strawberry Rhubarb Compote sweet and sugar-free while providing wonderful flavors.

 Here are some of my favorite things to enjoy this delicious sauce on or in: